Where is the Penn Hills Police Department located?

 Why do I have to call 911 to speak with the police, even if it is not an emergency?
 Can I just call the police department instead?

-The police department discontinued the use of its own dispatching center in 2005 and transitioned to the Allegheny County Emergency Services 911 Center for all police dispatching services.
-The center, which is located in the Point Breeze section of the City of Pittsburgh, provides dispatching services for a majority of police departments in Allegheny County.
+The police department discontinued the use of its dispatching center in 2005 and transitioned to the Allegheny County Emergency Services 911 Center for all police dispatching services.
+The center is located in the Point Breeze section of the City of Pittsburgh and provides dispatching services for a majority of police departments in Allegheny County.

 The technology used by the center is state-of-the-art and has benefited the police department in many ways, such as their ability to geographically map cellular phone locations in emergencies, as well as the use of advanced Computer Aided Dispatching software linked to police vehicles.

-To ensure that you receive a timely response, especially during an emergency, it’s preferred that you dial 911 when requesting police assistance.
-As of now there is not a “non-emergency” number available to the public that will connect you to the center.
+You should dial 911 when requesting police assistance, ensuring that you receive a timely response, especially during an emergency.
+As of now, there is not a “non-emergency” number available to the public that will connect you to the center.

 I dialed 911, and the call-taker is asking me a series of questions.
 Is this necessary, and do I need to answer everything?